cdli-gh/cdli-gh.github.io/pages/guide/guide_tagsets.md

 The ablative's function of distributive is not distinguished in the two sets.

 ### ETCSL Morphological tags
 The ETCSL morphological tags mostly give a normalization that can then be treated with rules to disambiguate meaning.
-Exception is made for the verbal bases which are explicitely identified (aspect, plural, etc).
+Exception is made for the verbal bases which are explicitly identified (aspect, plural, etc).

 - Creating Tools for Morphological Analysis of Sumerian [Link to the pdf](https://gate.ac.uk/sale/lrec2006/etcsl/etcsl-paper.pdf)